NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

             d.
 NSLOOKUP

-        2.  []{#When_using .anchor}When using CSVDE, what is the first
-            line of the text file that uses proper attribute names?
+        2. When using CSVDE, what is the first line of the text file that uses proper attribute names?

             a.
 Header row